Introduction to Writing Comics

 Bundle and save!

-Add Story Arcs and the Art of Serialized Storytelling and enroll in both for just $1,190 (a $100 savings!).
+Add Great Dialogue & Narrative Captions and enroll in both for just $1,090 (a $100 savings!).
 These two classes go hand-in-hand perfectly and you’ll never be in more than one class meeting per week!

-- You will work with professional comic book editors and writers Andy Schmidt & Paul Allor.
+- You will work with professional comic book writer and editor Paul Allor.

-- You will write a complete 5-page comic script under Andy & Paul’s expert guidance.
+- You will write a complete 5-page comic script under Paul’s expert guidance.

-- You’ll get Andy & Paul’s wealth of experience and training.
+- You’ll get Paul’s wealth of experience and training.

 - You also get exclusive access to a dedicated class member-only online forum.

-- You’ll have access to recordings of any class in the series for the duration of the class and a few weeks after its conclusion—so you never have to miss a class!
+- You’ll have access to recordings of each class in the series for the duration of the class and a few weeks after its conclusion—so you never have to miss a class!

 - You only need to bring your brain—the rest is provided.